-The island of Tierra del Fuego at the southern tip of South America is split between Argentina and Chile and there are two border crossings on the island.
+The Tierra del Fuego archipelago, at the southern tip of South America, is split between Argentina and Chile and there are two border crossings on the island.
 About 99% of people use the main border.
 We headed to the tiny and remote Paso Bellavista border.

 One of the reasons we prefer to travel between countries at small, out of the way border crossings is because they’re less crowded and, therefore, less hectic than major crossing.
 Another good reason to use off-the-beaten-path borders is that their remote locations often mean we get a gorgeous drive thrown in for free.